Foundations in Literary Arabic

 Middle East studies, Arabic

-Foundations of Literary Arabic (Fusha)
+Foundations in Literary Arabic (Fusha)

 This elementary intensive Arabic language summer program is designed for students with little or no prior background in Literary Arabic.
 The program consists of 120 instructional hours offered over the course of 4-5 weeks in late August through September (check the academic calendar for specific dates).
 Excursions to Arab communities throughout Israel and extra-curricular activities related to Arab culture are a core component of the program.
 Classes meet daily, Sundays through Thursdays, for approximately six academic hours.